The 7 players Chelsea signed along with N’Golo Kante – & how they fared

 The youngster was signed from Ipswich Town in 2016 and can now be found plying his trade with Cheltenham Town, having spent a year on the periphery at MK Dons after moving away from the Bridge in January 2021.

-Brown’s Cheltenham career amounts to three brief substitute appearances so far.
+Brown’s Cheltenham career amounts to just one league start so far.

 Bulka joined Chelsea at the age of 16 and signed his first professional deal with the club a couple of months later.
 In his three years at the club, the closest he came to a first-team appearance was three call-ups to the bench.